Mission u

 Why Mission u: Learning Together for the Transformation of the World

-Every session connects scripture with real-world issues and equips learners to respond with faith, love, and integrity.
+Every curriculum connects scripture with real-world issues and equips learners to respond with faith, love, and integrity. - Intergenerational Curriculum

 All resources are delivered digitally and include introductory videos, reflection questions, and supplemental tools to support confident facilitation